Which city is cheaper, Raleigh or Greensboro?

 Which city should you visit?
-Read on to compare the prices of travel for Greensboro and Raleigh.
-We’ll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
-Then, you can figure out if either of these two places are accessible based on your travel budget.
+Read on to compare the activities as well as the prices of travel for Greensboro and Raleigh.
+We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
+Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

 Greensboro is a moderately sized city in central North Carolina.
 With a population of about 250,000, it is the third largest city in the state.
 It is not a particularly popular tourist destination, but the city's downtown has experienced a revitalization in recent years.
 There are an increasing number of bars, music venues, and restaurants in the area that you can enjoy.
 It's location at the intersection of the major interstates (I-85, I-40 and I-73) mean that many travelers at least pass through this area at some point during their time in North Carolina.